damesek/scramblies-challenge/Frontend/README.md

 ## Launch the app

-Stack: Shadow-CLJS + Koacha-CLJS2 test engine + Reagent/ Re-Frame + TailwindCSS
+Stack: Shadow-CLJS + Koacha-CLJS2 (note: not so stable or my setup is bad) test engine + Reagent/ Re-Frame + TailwindCSS

 First run the backend engine!